sous-chefs/nagios/README.md

 * `node['nagios']['nrpe']['version']` - version of NRPE source to download
 * `node['nagios']['nrpe']['checksum']` - checksum of the nrpe source tarball
 * `node['nagios']['server_role']` - the role that the Nagios server will have in its run list that the clients can search for.
-* `node['nagios']['monitored_client_interface']` - if set, allows manually setting the client interface that is to be monitored based on interface name (for building hosts.cfg and nrpe.cfg).
-For example, bond.2001 interface.
-This functionality requires the ohai netaddr plugin.

 server
 ------